SaharshGit/CapX.live-Stock-Analysis/README.md

 - We have 3 Notebooks 'Reddit_Scraping.ipynb', 'Analysis and Feature creation.ipynb' and 'Prediction_Model.ipynb'.
 You should run the notebooks in same order.
 - 'Reddit_Scraping.ipynb' will output 'scrapped_data.csv' file.
 This file will be required in 'Analysis and Feature creation.ipynb' notebook.
 - 'Analysis and Feature creation.ipynb' will output 'final_reddit_data.csv'.
 This file will be required in 'Prediction_Model.ipynb' notebook.
+-
+- I would recommed running them in google collab for similar results

 ## Short description of each Notebook
 - 'Reddit_Scraping.ipynb' - Scrapes reddit data, historical data and combine them based on date and company name.